drebatto/gpfs_utils/README.md

 # gpfs_utils

-To use gpfs-bash-completion.sh, just source it or place it in /etc/bash_completion.d/ (and install the bash-completion package).
+To use gpfs-bash-compl.sh, just source it or place it in /etc/bash_completion.d/ (and install the bash-completion package).